3mpir3Albert/HTB_Codify/README.md

 [![VM2.png](https://i.postimg.cc/cHNCKZ0P/VM2.png)](https://postimg.cc/SXDk5BXG)

 VM2 is a JavaScript library used to virtualize a sandbox on a server.
 In this case, this sandbox is used to run insecure code given by a user in a safe way.
+For this purpose, VM2 disables some global objects such as process, which allows to obtain information and control the main process.

+In addition, developers disabled other modules such as 'child_process' and 'fs'.
+The child_process module allows to generate threads and thus execute commands on the server, and the fs module allows to interact directly with the file system.